alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

    docker pull ha3546/vecma_turing_workshop

-then, login to the image by typing:
+then, create an empty folder on your PC, and login to the image by typing:

 .. code:: bash

-   docker run --rm -ti ha3546/vecma_turing_workshop
+   docker run --rm -v <PATH_to_your_folder>:/home/root/turing_workshop/FabSim3/results -ti ha3546/vecma_turing_workshop

 Within the container, you can start a Python interpreter using ``python3`` to run the following commands.
 Alternatively we describe how to automate the entire workflow